-The ever present desert winds are continually changing the shapes of the dunes, making for a continually changing desert landscape from day to day.
+The ever-present desert winds are continually changing the shapes of the dunes, making for a continually changing desert landscape from day to day.

 Approximately every ten years, after exceptional rains, the Tsauchab river fills the clay pan with water and forms a lake.
 The turquoise water creates a beautiful contrast to the surrounding dune landscape during its short and sporadic occurrence.

 Not far from the Sossusvlei lies Dead Vlei – which is just as impressive.
-Completely separated by a large sand dune from the Tsauchab River, the vlei is famous for the long dead camelthorn trees which have been preserved by the extremely dry climate.
+Completely separated by a large sand dune from the Tsauchab River, the vlei is famous for the long-dead camelthorn trees which have been preserved by the extremely dry climate.

 On the edge of the vlei, there is the highest sand dune worldwide called the “Big Daddy” or “Crazy Dune”.

-Experiencing the scene first hand is the only way to understand the beauty of the area.
+Experiencing the scene firsthand is the only way to understand the beauty of the area.

 Fish River Canyon

-The Fish River Canyon is the world’s second biggest canyon with the Grand Canyon in America claiming first place.
+The Fish River Canyon is the world’s second-biggest canyon with the Grand Canyon in America claiming first place.
 Found in Southern Namibia its magnificent beauty and breathtaking immensity is breathtaking.
 The canyon’s gigantic ravine is 161 km long, 27 km wide and up to 550m deep.

-The Fish River is 800 kilometres long and the longest river of Namibia.
+The Fish River is 800 kilometres long and the longest river in Namibia.
 The canyon is found at the lower course of this river with the river then flowing into the Orange River and into South Africa.